-I started a community called BOOM Rethink the Drink based on what we did in the Hello Sunday Morning Community which has sadly been shut down.
-BOOM is private, anonymous, free and away from the busy noise of social media.
+I started a community called BOOM Rethink the Drink based on what we did in the Hello Sunday Morning Community which had sadly been shut down in 2017.
+BOOM is like HSM was when I joined in 2015.
+It’s private, anonymous, free to join, and away from the busy noise of social media.
 It’s a comfortable place to talk about whatever you need to work through when you stop drunking and start feeling.
 You can read more about us here.

-I spent three years on Hello Sunday Morning and never watched this Ted Talk with it’s founder Chris Raine.
-Yesterday I finally did and this young man says it all!
+I spent two years on Hello Sunday Morning and never watched this Ted Talk with its founder Chris Raine.
+This young man says it all!
 It’s a Ted Talk well worth watching to wash away the hypocrisy of the Noble mind in the link above.
 Thank You, Chris Raine, for setting up the community that finally allowed me to step out of the dark and revel in Love and Poetry!

-May 2020 be the best of the best year in the evolution of you .
+May the coming year be the best of the best years in the evolution of you .